Jacqueline Andere: Life and career

-Andere was born in a Catholic family located Mexico City on August 20, 1938.
-Her appearances in telenovelas began with 1960's Vida por Vida, and one of her major roles as a villainess was in La Madrastra opposite Victoria Ruffo and Peregrina.
+Andere was born to a Catholic family in Mexico City on August 20, 1938.

+Active since 1959, her appearances in telenovelas began with 1960's Vida por Vida.
+Two of her major roles as a villainess were in La Madrastra, opposite Victoria Ruffo, and Peregrina.
 She also starred in Soy Tu Dueña opposite Lucero and Fernando Colunga.
-She was married to José María Fernández Unsáin for more than 30 years, from 1967 to his death in 1997.
-They had one child together, Chantal Andere, who is also an actress.

-The two starred in 2002's telenovela La Otra, where Chantal played the younger version of the character her mother played.
-Jacqueline has been active since 1959.
-She has been chosen as one of the killers in the popular series Mujeres Asesinas.
+Her daughter Chantal Andere starred with her in the 2002's telenovela La Otra, where Chantal played the younger version of her character.
+She was chosen as one of the killers in the series Mujeres Asesinas.
 One of her most famous films was La Casa del Pelícano.
-She will star as the antagonist in Emilio Larrosa's telenovela: Libre para amarte.
+She starred as the antagonist in Emilio Larrosa's telenovela Libre para amarte.

+Personal life

+Andere was married to José María Fernández Unsáin from 1967 to his death in 1997.
+They had one child, Chantal Andere, also an actress.